makaimann/SMT-PCB/Proposal.md

 2. Automatic Placement
  1. Ability to automatically place components on the top side of the PCB such that: all lie within the board edge, none overlap, and the maximum distance between any two connected components is reasonable.
  2. Ability to automatically rotate components in 90 degree increments as an additional degree of freedom in the autoplace routine.
- 3. Take into account the fixed placements when running the autoplacer.
+ 3. Fixed placements are taken into account by autoplacer.
  4. Implement fixed placements with at least 10um resolution, to minimize impact on system-level mechnical tolerances.
  5. Allow fixed placements to lie partially outside the board edge, as is commonly required for connectors.
  6. Use pad-level connectivity information in placement